poing/laravel-elb/README.md

 .ebextensions/50-node-npm-gulp.config
 ```

 These provide the **basic** requirements for deploying Laravel to Elastic Beanstalk.
-File naming is to allow inserting your own.
+Files are named to allow you to create your own files *within* the processing order.

-> If you think something is missing, something *could* be done better, please submit a pull request.
+> If you think something is missing, something *could* be done better, feel free to submit a pull request.

 ## HTTP to HTTPS Redirection